 That starts with creating a book that clearly helps solve a problem for readers.
 Everything from the title to the table of contents to the index (yes, the index) is an opportunity to show how much you care about those readers and their problem.
-Bestselling author Jay Abraham describe the value of this work, in saying:
+Bestselling author Jay Abraham describes the value of this work, saying:

 “If you can define the problem better than your target customer, they will automatically assume you have the solution.

 When readers see your book, we want them to see the difference.
 The cover design clearly communicates what the book is about and how readers will be helped.
 The title is the strongest signal, but so is the subtitle, the font used, the endorsements on the back cover and jacket copy.
 We go to great lengths to get that right.
 For example, we once ordered a dozen paper samples to test and see exactly which shade will work best on a retail shelf.